Football: FAS instructs Warriors FC to sit out 2020 SPL season, club asks for urgent meeting

 SINGAPORE: The Football Association of Singapore (FAS) has instructed Singapore Premier League (SPL) club Warriors FC to sit out the 2020 Singapore Premier League season.

-This followed Warriors FC chairman John Lam's interview with the Straits Times where he mentioned that the club had "rejected" the decision by the association.
+This followed Warriors FC chairman Philip Lam's interview with the Straits Times where he mentioned that the club had "rejected" the decision by the association.

 Lam said: "We have rejected the FAS' decision, and have asked for an urgent meeting, while we also seek legal counsel on the matter.